But it IS Normal! ~ Part II

 In 2014 I replied:

 Absolutely!
 The return to countryside and lanes, the great and high trees, the fields, the stone walls for shelter.
 Yes, these never leave us.
-Our return brings with us a spirit of enlightenment and acceptance, and we become the living hope for the young ones suddenly finding themselves going down the same path of prejudice.
+Our return brings with us a spirit of enlightenment and acceptance.
+Without realising, we become the living hope for the young ones suddenly finding themselves going down the same path of prejudice.

 It is why I've written this poem in the fashion it is.
 There is hope, and the young man sitting, resting, thinking things through, is not perturbed by prejudice.